WhAT Are Some of the Best Trees to Plant for Shade, Flowers, Color, Low Maintenance

 If you want to enrich your landscape with vibrant color, plantings trees that change colors in the fall are great.
 The Silver Maple is a good example of one of these trees.
 This tree goes from green to yellow to orange in the fall – making it a focal point in your landscape.
 Meanwhile, the Autumn Blaze Maple – which is yellow to orange – also gets points for changing colors in the fall, though it is far less common than the Silver Maple.

 BEST TREES TO PLANT FOR SHADE THAT ARE Low Maintenance

 With today’s hectic schedules, plantings that require lots of trimming and pruning can sometimes be a challenge.
 If you fall into this category, consider planting a crape myrtle.
 This is a low-maintenance option that blooms brightly in the spring and really shines in the summertime to provide a pop of color.
 The crape myrtle is easily found in nurseries and the bushes only reach about twelve feet high, which is just the right size for many small and medium-sized yards.

-WHICH SHADE TREES ARE RIGHT FOR YOUR HOME
+WHICH TREES TO PLANT FOR SHADE ARE RIGHT FOR YOUR HOME

 When you are looking for new plantings for your landscape, think about spacing your trees out so that you can use them as shade-providing, flowering, colorful additions to your yard.
 While there are many trees that can be used as these components, there are some that stand out as the best options.